AEGIS: Authentic Edge Growth In Sparsity for Link Prediction in Edge-Sparse Bipartite Knowledge Graphs: Experiments

 \subsection{Dataset Statistics and Edge Sparsity Construction}

 We evaluate our methods on two widely used benchmark datasets—MovieLens \citep{harper2015movielens} (movie–genre) and Amazon \citep{mcauley2015image} (product–category)—as well as a domain-specific use case, GDP (game design patterns) \citep{bjork2005games}.
-Details of GDP can be found in Appendix.
+Details of GDP can be found in Appendix~\ref{appendix-gdp-introduction}.
 While the benchmark datasets are originally well-connected, we simulate extreme edge sparsity by applying high-rate random bond percolation (i.e., random edge removal) as described by \citet{newman2002spread}.
 In contrast, the GDP dataset is inherently sparse and does not require additional edge removal.
 Table~\ref{tab:data_stats} summarizes the key characteristics of each dataset, including the cardinalities of the two node sets, the number of edges in the original graph, the percolation retain rate $q$ used to generate sparse training scenarios, and the resulting number of edges after edge dropping.

 \FloatBarrier